thorwhalen/essays/ai_horizons.md

 # Ideas to consider

+## AI Reading comprehension

 What could we utilize from coding forums and AI reading comprehension to loosen the rigidity of programming languages?

-## AI Reading comprehension

-A branch of _cognitive AI_ that seeks to teach machines how to "understand" what they read.
+Reading comprehension is a branch of _cognitive AI_ that seeks to teach machines how to "understand" what they read.
 This "understanding" is defined according to specific actions the machine can perform, given the input text, such as answer questions about it.

-Wouldn't it be concievable then, to have a machine "understand" a written description of a app to be able to write the code for it?
+Wouldn't it be conceivable then, to have a machine "understand" a written description of a app to be able to write the code for it?

 Lot's of public code produced every day, a lot of it even "annotated" by natural language (for instance on coding forums).
 Is that not enough supervised data to help us out?

 The goal doesn't have to be absolute to make things better than they are now.
-We don't have to produce a program than generates the perfect app from an unstructured natural language description.
+We don't have to produce a program that generates the perfect app from an unstructured natural language description.
 But we can probably do better than needing to spell everything out in some frigid programming language.
-The bar can be placed where ever today's pragmatic AI possibilities dictate.
+The bar can be placed wherever today's pragmatic AI possibilities dictate.

-# Hurdles to AI
+## The seldom challenged

-At the time of writing this, I see three main limitations of the evolution of AI:
+Let's consider a radical idea: The three main limitations of the evolution of AI:
 * Deep learning
 * Coding
 * Digital Computers

 The above follows the "bad to worse" type of joke structure.

-The punchline is I'm not kidding.
+The punchline is I'm not (totally) kidding.

-Now, of course, I wouldn't be writing this, or have the wonderful job I have, if it weren't for digital computers and the languages to talk to them.
+Now, of course, I wouldn't be writing this, or have the wonderful job I have, if it weren't for digital computers and the programming languages I use to talk to them.
-And deep learning, the (current) cherry on top of the machine learning cake: They can do magic.
+And deep learning is the (current) cherry on top of the machine learning cake: Neural networks can do magic.

-But we can do better.
-Of course.
+Yet, we can do better.
+Of course we can.

 So let's have a look at what we could do differently.
+Let's for a moment challenge precisely those things that seem so unchallengeable.

-## Deep learning
+### Deep learning
 Deep learning is greedy, brittle, opaque, and shallow, says Gary Marcus (professor of cognitive psychology at NYU).

 Think outside the hypercube!